 Adolescents have been referred to as motivated agents, meaning they are guided by their values and hopes.
 As a youth's conscience develops, feelings of guilt can be used as motivators for moral behavior.
 By middle adolescence, young teens have usually developed a stronger sense of right and wrong.
-In middle to late adolescence, youth typically become more invested in philosophy, politics, and social issues.
-They may also begin to think long-term, set goals, learn more defined work habits, and become more concerned about their future plans.
 Youth may begin to question the fairness of social institutions as they develop a greater ability to reflect on themselves and the world.